-Two years into a pandemic, the ‘keep calm and carry on’ attitude just isn’t cutting it.
+If you’re anything like us at the moment, the ‘keep calm and carry on’ attitude just isn’t cutting it.
 We talk to Dr Denise Quinlan, the Co-Founder of The New Zealand Institute of Wellbeing & Resilience about why we’re tired of being told to be resilient… and why we’re so tired, full stop!

-If there was a Bingo list of the words and terms we’ve heard over the past two pandemic years, somewhere in amongst ‘social distancing’ and ‘unprecedented’ would be the word: ‘Resilient.’
+If there was a Bingo list of the words and terms we’ve heard over the past pandemic years, somewhere in amongst ‘social distancing’ and ‘unprecedented’ would be the word: ‘Resilient.’
 As in, what we are expected to be.
 But the conversations around resilience can often be missing the point, says Dr Denise Quinlan, Co-Founder of The New Zealand Institute of Wellbeing & Resilience.

 “There are some really clear trends emerging and how I would characterise that is… everyone is sick of being told to be resilient!”
 Denise says.
 “Since March 2020, they’ve been hearing this – and God love the people in Christchurch, since 2011.
 In luckier places, people are at least being given some useful strategies, but in less fortunate places, it’s the old message of ‘take a concrete pill, harden up, bounce back and keep going.’”

-Two years into a pandemic, that ‘keep calm and carry on’ attitude just isn’t cutting it.
+Now, that ‘keep calm and carry on’ attitude just isn’t cutting it.
 People are tired and people are stressed and, short of the entire world getting a month-long tropical vacation, solutions aren’t looking particularly forthcoming at the moment as we all balance pandemic fatigue, general fatigue and the warped expectations that we should be aiming for ‘business as normal.’

 So what are we dealing with, and what are some solutions?
 Denise takes us on a deep dive through a general look at the mental health state of the nation.